Laos Food & Drinks

 2. Eat only well-done meat and avoid having contaminated food.

-3. Lao people use fingers to eat sticky rice.
-Fork and spoon are for normal rice dishes while chopsticks are used when having noodles.
+3. Lao people use their fingers to eat sticky rice.
+Fork and spoon are for normal rice dishes, while chopsticks are used when having noodles.

-4. Lao cuisine is the special you should not miss.
-But if you are more homesick with western food, Lao has it offered in all the main tourist centers.
+4. Lao cuisine is a special you should not miss.
+But if you are more homesick with Western food, Lao has it offered in all the main tourist centers.

 5. Tipping is not commonly practiced in Laos.
 Usually, in fancy restaurants, 10% of the bill will be added as a service charge.